Making your dream of driving around the world definitely isn’t easy – but you’re wrong if you think it’s impossible.

 One of the biggest costs you’ll incur on an overland trip is when you buy your vehicle.
 So many spend 5 digit figures acquiring fancy off-road cars and then realise they don’t have any money left to go travelling with.

-We decided to use the van we’d bought for $5,000 three years before as our travel car.
+We actually decided to use a van we’d bought 3 years before our trip for US $4,000.
 She’s super comfortable as a home and hasn’t failed us once – even when we take her on some pretty wild 4×4 tracks.

 Build your set-up yourself